 One thing to remember is that a workout doesn’t have to last an hour for it to be worthwhile.
-Often times when I’m incredibly busy I train at home and my workouts don’t last longer than 20-30 minutes.
+Often times when I’m incredibly busy I train at home and my workouts don’t last longer than thirty minutes.
 So there’s always that option.

 All you need at home is a pair of rings.
 Throw in a kettlebell or two with that and you’re set.

-Two can work, but obviously, 3-4 days will be better if you’re looking to make a rapid physical transformation.
+Two can work, but obviously, 5-6 days will be much, much better if you’re looking to make a dramatic physical transformation.
 This gives you more opportunities to send an anabolic signal to your body, meaning you’ll have more growth stimulation throughout each week.

 The human body is built to move; not sit around on the couch.

 Remember what Jack LaLanne said- to rest is to rust.